Sanada Nobuyuki: Early life

 In 1585, Tokugawa Ieyasu attacked Ueda Castle; Nobuyuki fought in Battle of Kami river alongside his father and was victorious.
 Later, as Masayuki served under Toyotomi Hideyoshi, Nobuyuki was sent to Tokugawa to be a retainer in order to preserve the clan if anything wrong happened to the Toyotomi clan.

 Battle of Sekigahara

-During the Battle of Sekigahara, he fought on the side of Tokugawa Ieyasu, against whom Masayuki and his brother, Yukimura were fighting.
+During the Battle of Sekigahara, he fought on the side of Tokugawa Ieyasu (Eastern Army), against whom Masayuki and his brother, Yukimura were fighting.
 After the Western Army was defeated by Ieyasu, Nobuyuki used this position to save his father's and brother's lives.

-After the battle Masayuki's territory was seized, Masayuki and Yukimura were exiled to Kudoyama in Mt.
+After the battle, Masayuki's territory was seized, Masayuki and Yukimura were exiled to Kudoyama in Mt.
 Koya in the Kii Province.
 Ueda was given to Nobuyuki.